jhu-cisst/mechatronics-embedded/ReadMe.md

 [FPGA1394 V3](https://github.com/jhu-cisst/FPGA1394) board.
 The build process is implemented using CMake to invoke the Xilinx build tools, including Vivado, Vitis and (on Linux only) Petalinux.
-It has been tested with Vivado/Vitis 2022.2 on Windows 10 (with Visual Studio 2017) and with Vivado/Vitis/Petalinux 2022.2 on Ubuntu 20.04 (see below).
+It has been tested with Vivado/Vitis 2022.2 and 2023.1 on Windows 10 (with Visual Studio 2017) and with Vivado/Vitis/Petalinux 2022.2 and 2023.1 on Ubuntu 20.04 (see below).

 The Zynq 7000 SoC contains both a processor (PS) and FGPA (programmable logic, PL).
 The code in this repository targets the PS.
 The PL firmware, which is written in Verilog,